 The reverse mortgage is not new, but the FHA HECM had its inception in 1987 when the 100th Congress passed the Housing and Community Development Act.
 The act was signed into law by President Ronald Reagan in February 1988.
 The law gave the Department of Housing and Urban Development the authority to extend FHA insurance coverage to also include reverse mortgages.
 FHA mortgage insurance has given the HECM program credibility.
 The federally insured reverse mortgage should inspire confidence from all those considering a reverse mortgage for their home.

 Reverse mortgages have helped over 1 million seniors to have confidence in their future.
 The reverse mortgage can be a channel to financial independence and provide peace of mind in your retirement years.
-If you are at least 62 years of ago, own your own home, and have equity in your home, we'd like to send you a free quote!
+If you are at least 62 years of ago, own your own home, and have equity in your home, we'd like to send you a free proposal.

 Naturally, not everyone can benefit from reverse mortgages in the same way, and there is a cost to getting a reverse mortgage.
 There are qualifying factors with all mortgages, and reverse mortgages are no different.
 But they are viable, and they do work in many situations.
 Reverse mortgages have saved the lives of countless seniors facing foreclosure and put a spring in the steps of many seniors who didn't know where to turn for some needed cash.
 For the right person, a reverse mortgage can be life-changing.

 Questions?
 Call Advisors Mortgage!
 Advisors Mortgage: 888-843-9797 or 631-804-9044